Skip to content

 (1) The customer makes a binding offer on completing the online order process.

-(2) The order process involves the following three steps:
+(2) The order process involves the following steps:

-(c) The customer can now review their data (e.g. name, address, payment methods, articles ordered) and make any necessary corrections before confirming the order by clicking on the “Complete order” button.
+The customer can now review their data (e.g. name, address, payment method, tickets ordered) and make any necessary corrections before confirming the order by clicking on the ‘Complete order’ button.

-(3) By submitting an order, the customer makes a binding offer to enter into a contract.
-The BVG will promptly confirm receipt of the customer’s order.
+(3) The order constitutes a binding offer to enter into a contract by the customer.
+The BVG will promptly confirm receipt of the order.
 Confirmation of receipt does not constitute binding acceptance of the order.

-(4) The contract for the ticket ordered by the customer takes effect when the BVG accepts the customer’s order by separate email notification or sends the ticket to the customer.
+(4) The contract for the ticket ordered by the customer takes effect when the BVG accepts the customer’s order by sending separate email notification or by sending the ticket to the customer.

-(8) The range of available print and mobile tickets may change at any time without prior notice.
-Customers are not automatically entitled to the issue of physical tickets for print and mobile tickets.
+(7) The range of available mobile tickets may change at any time without prior notice.
+Customers are not entitled to the issue of physical tickets for mobile tickets.
 Restrictions may apply to advance purchases of these tickets.

 3.1 Ordering subscription tickets

 (1) Registration is not required if using the offline BVG order form to order subscription tickets.
 You will, however, need to register if you use our online order form.
-The offline BVG order form or the relevant online order form should be used and sent to the BVG at any time up until the 10th day of the month preceding the month in which the subscription is to start.
+The offline BVG order form or the relevant online order form should be used and sent to the BVG no later than the 10th day of the month preceding the month in which the subscription is to start.

 It must contain the customer’s first name and surname, date of birth, address, and contract details (email address at minimum).
 If ordering for minors, this information must be provided for their legal guardian.
-If ordering for companies, this information must be provided for their legal representative.
+If ordering for legal entities (companies), this information must be provided for their legal representative.

 For legal reasons, tickets can only be sent to addresses in Germany (permanent or current address).